 4.3.
-Stabilization Implications for Radiative Forcing, Greenhouse Gas Concentrations, and Emissions relative to pre-industrial levels for the year 2100 in all four stabilization scenarios.
-Differences across the models in year 2100 CO2 concentrations across the four stabilization levels range between 30 and 40 GtC/yr, with much of this difference reflecting the gradual transition to stabilization that will occur sometime after 2100.
+Stabilization Implications for Radiative Forcing, Greenhouse Gas Concentrations, and Emissions

+Despite significantly different levels of radiative forcing in their reference scenarios the modeling teams reported very similar levels of radiative forcing relative to pre-industrial levels for the year 2100 in all four stabilization scenarios.
+Differences across the models in year 2100 $CO_2$ concentrations across the four stabilization levels range between 30 and 40 GtC/yr, with much of this difference reflecting the gradual transition to stabilization that will occur sometime after 2100.
 Models that had relatively high CO2 concentrations for a given stabilization level also had lower concentrations and emissions of non-CO2 greenhouse gases, trading off reductions in these substances to make up for higher forcing from CO2.
 These differences in stabilization results highlight the fact that there are many different pathways to stabilizing radiative forcing.